inria-muse/hostview-win/README.data.md

 		user_precense - 0 (present) | 2 (not present)
 		monitor_power - 0 (off) | 1 (on)

-See MSDN documentation on ''Power Setting GUIDs' for more info on the above power states.
+See MSDN documentation on 'Power Setting GUIDs' for more info on the above power states.

 ### User Activity ###